Women in the French Resistance: Individual sacrifices

 Some of the most prominent women in the French Resistance were Marie-Hélène Lefaucheux who was chief of the women's section of the Organisation civile et militaire.
 She was also a member of the Paris Liberation Committee.
 Following the French Liberation, she was a Deputy and then Senator of the French government.
 Touty Hiltermann played a decisive role in the establishment and functioning of the Dutch-Paris movement.
 Germaine Tillion became head of the Hauet-Vildé Resistance network from 1941 to 1942, later approved by the larger Resistance network Groupe du musée de l'Homme.
 Hélène Studler organized réseau d'évasions, networks for smuggling dissidents out of France.
 Thousands of prisoners and Resistance members escaped to freedom through her work.
 She organized the escape of François Mitterrand, the future President of France; Boris Holban, founder of the network FTP-MOI in March 1942; and General Henri Giraud on April 17, 1942.

-It is also worth noting that innumerable clandestine combatants survived the war as part of a couple, and that their Resistance participation would have been impossible or unsurvivable without the support of their companion at their side: Cécile and Henri Rol-Tanguy, Raymond and Lucie Aubrac, Paulette and Maurice Kriegel-Valrimont, Hélène and Philippe Viannay, Marie-Hélène and Pierre Lefaucheux, Cletta and Daniel Mayer, and many others were inseparable.
+Some clandestine combatants survived the war as part of a couple, and that their Resistance participation would have been impossible or unsurvivable without the support of their companion at their side: Cécile and Henri Rol-Tanguy, Raymond and Lucie Aubrac, Paulette and Maurice Kriegel-Valrimont, Hélène and Philippe Viannay, Marie-Hélène and Pierre Lefaucheux, Cletta and Daniel Mayer, and many others were inseparable.

 There were numerous women in the Resistance who married and had children entirely clandestinely, without interrupting their Resistance struggle.
 Some saved the lives of their husbands, such as Lucie Aubrac or Marie-Hélène Lefaucheux.
 Others shared their struggle up to torture, deportation and death, such as Madeleine Truel.
 A famous deportation convoy, on January 24, 1943, included many communists and widows of men shot by the occupation regime, including Maï Politzer, wife of Georges Politzer, or Hélène Solomon, daughter of the great scholar Paul Langevin and wife of writer Jacques Solomon.